 About Our Program

-The Division of Pediatric Critical Care Medicine treats patients within the full spectrum of tertiary care and is involved in basic science research, sponsored clinical trials, and clinical translational research, as well as national collaborative studies.
-We have the support of five NIH-funded grants, one of which has been continuously funded for more than 20 years.
+In addition to clinical care, the Division of Pediatric Critical Care Medicine is involved in basic science research, sponsored clinical trials, and clinical translational research, as well as national collaborative studies.
 The division maintains a high profile at regional, national, and international meetings, with numerous presentations and invited lectures given by faculty and fellows.

 Fellows spend approximately half of their time in fellowship engaging in scholarly activity, and the amount of research time for fellows increases each year, as described above.
 At the outset of training, fellows meet with program leadership, as well as their individual faculty mentors, with the goal of aiding fellows in identifying a project and research mentor early in their fellowship.